 The applicant shall submit A wetland hydrology monitoring plan prepared by a qualified wetland specialist shall be required.
 The plan shall provide an analysis to demonstrate the baseline hydrologic conditions within the wetland, provide monitoring methods, provide a monitoring program to evaluate the hydrologic conditions post construction, and provide a reporting schedule for submitting monitoring reports to the City.
-The wetland hydrology monitoring plan shall be verified through pee-review.
-43
+The wetland hydrology monitoring plan shall be verified through peer-review.

-- G. Trails and Trail-Related Facilities.
+- F. G. Trails and Trail-Related Facilities.
 Construction of public trails and trail-related facilities, such as benches and viewing platforms, may be allowed in wetlands or wetland buffers pursuant to the following guidelines: - 1.
-Trails and related facilities shall, to the extent feasible, be placed on existing road grades, utility corridors, or any other previously disturbed areas. - 2.
-Trails and related facilities shall be planned to minimize removal of trees, soil disturbance and existing hydrological characteristics, shrubs, snags and important wildlife habitat. - 3.
+Trails and related facilities shall, to the extent feasible, be placed on existing road grades, utility corridors, or any other previously disturbed areas outside of the buffer. - 2.
+Trails and related facilities that are outside of the buffer shall be planned to minimize removal of trees, soil disturbance and existing hydrological characteristics, shrubs, snags and important wildlife habitat. - 3.
 Viewing platforms and benches, and access to them, shall be designed and located to minimize disturbances of wildlife habitat and/or critical characteristics of the affected wetland. - 4.
 Trails and related facilities shall generally be located outside required buffers.
-Where trails are permitted within buffers, they should be located on the outer portion of the buffer and as far as possible from the wetland edge, except where wetland crossings or viewing areas have been approved. - 5.
+Where trails are permitted within buffers, they should be located in the outer 25 percent of the wetland buffer as much as feasible, on the outer portion of the buffer and as far as possible from the wetland edge, except where wetland crossings or viewing areas have been approved. - 5.
 Trails shall generally be limited to pedestrian use unless other more intensive uses, such as bike or horse trails, have been specifically allowed and mitigation has been provided.
 Trail width shall not exceed five 5 feet unless there is a demonstrated need, subject to review and approval by the director.
-Trails shall be constructed with pervious materials unless otherwise approved by the director and located in the outer 25 percent of the wetland buffer area as much as feasible.44 - 6.
-Mitigation may be required to replace native vegetation removed for trail construction or enhance remaining areas of degraded buffer. - H. Utilities in Wetlands or Wetland Buffers.
+Trails shall be constructed with pervious materials unless otherwise approved by the director and located in the outer 25 percent of the wetland buffer area as much as feasible. - 6.
+Mitigation may be required to replace native vegetation removed for trail construction or enhance remaining areas of degraded buffer.

+G. H. Utilities in Wetlands or Wetland Buffers.